Find a Qualified Attorney Near You

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Many companies start as sole proprietorships, and some stick with that business structure until they close.
-Sole proprietorships are businesses where a single person owns and runs a company with no separate legal existence.
+Many companies start as sole proprietorships, and some stick with that business structure for their operations.
+Sole proprietorships are businesses where a single person owns and runs a company with no separate legal existence, such as a corporation or limited liability company (LLC).

 Sole proprietorships have many advantages over other types of business structures.
-They give their owners complete control over the entire business, are quick and easy to set up, require little start-up cash, and accounting is simple.
-However, sole proprietorships have many disadvantages as well.
+The owners have complete control over the entire business, can set up without much formality, and their tax filing and accounting are simple.
+However, there are some disadvantages as well.

-Every new business owner planning on operating as a sole proprietorship should be aware of the potential legal costs and issues.
+A new business owner should be aware of the potential pros and cons of a sole proprietorship.

-The sole proprietorship is business in its simplest form and has few formal business requirements.
-The most significant disadvantage of being a sole proprietor is that there is no separation between business assets and personal assets.
-This means that if anyone sues the business for any reason, the business owner's cash, car, or home is on the line.
+The most significant disadvantage of an owner of a sole proprietorship is that there is no liability protection for your personal assets.
+This means that if anyone sues the business for any reason, your cash, car, or home is on the line.

-This is different from both the LLC (limited liability company) and corporate business structures, where there are strict separations between business assets and the owners' personal assets.
-When someone sues an LLC or corporation, the most that person can get are its business assets.
+This is different from both an LLC (limited liability company) and a corporation, where there is a strict separation between the business assets and the owners’ personal assets.
+When someone sues an LLC or corporation, the most that person can get is its business assets.
 This protects the business owners.

 The Business Dies With Its Owner

-In a corporation, the business is said to have a "perpetual existence," which means that it will continue until its owners, directors, and shareholders decide to end it.
+In a corporation, the business is separate from the owner and is said to have a “perpetual existence,” which means that it will continue even if its owners, directors, and shareholders die or leave the company.

 Sole proprietorships may borrow money just like other business structures.
 However, because there is no separation between business and personal assets, many sole proprietors need to use their personal assets as collateral for the business loan.
 A sole proprietor can even use their home as collateral.
 If the business fails and the owner does not have enough money to pay the loan, the lender can take away the owner’s personal assets to get that money back.

-See FindLaw's small business section to help you decide which legal structure is best for you, as well as a helpful checklist for setting up a sole proprietorship.
+See FindLaw’s small business section to help you decide which legal structure is best for single owner as well as a helpful checklist for setting up a sole proprietorship.

 Get Legal Help Setting Up Your Sole Proprietorship